 Mohamed Atawil explained that his research had identified the highest level of trauma felt by children was when a house was destroyed.
 He explained this is because a home is seen as ‘a centre of safety’.
 Jeff Halper of The Israeli Committee Against House Demolitions echoed this explanation by describing house demolitions as a ‘policy of despair’ for Palestinians and that it is ‘a very powerful issue from the perspective of mental health’.

-Jeff Halper stated that there has been an estimated 29,000 homes demolished in the OPT since 1967.
+Mr Halper stated that there has been an estimated 29,000 homes demolished in the OPT since 1967.
 He then outlined Israel’s policy of largely refusing the grant of building permits for Palestinian housing (figures from the Israeli NGO Bimkom show that 95 percent of Palestinian applications for a building permit are rejected) which leaves the vast majority of built housing liable to a demolition order.
 He noted how further Palestinians homes have been targeted by Israeli authorities as collateral damage – as vividly reported in the Breaking the Silence testimonies of Israeli soldiers coming out of Operation Cast Lead.
 He ended his presentation by stating that men, women and children respond in very different ways to home demolitions.
 Mohamed Atawil elaborated by explaining that it is the ‘worst feeling to feel helpless as a human to protect yourself and your family’.

-Child detainees in the Israeli military detention system
+Child detainees in Israel’s military detention system

 When planning LPHR’s “Know Your Rights” campaign in partnership with Defence for Children Palestine International, I came across the expert psychiatric opinion of Dr Graciela Carmon on the emotional and developmental factors that lead children to make false confessions during interrogations, and the implications of these confessions for the lives of these children and those around them.
 I repeat her concluding summary in full here because it is powerful required reading for anyone interested in the apparent connection between mental health, prolonged occupation and human rights violations: